ValentinMezev/StocksNotifier/README.md

 - the list of companies for which to show stocks and price drop notifications
 - over what percentage in price drop to notify
 - for how many previous days to check stocks for
-- whether to run on background and at what time (in hours) interval to check for price drops
+- whether to run on background and if so at what time (in hours) interval to check for price drops

 ## Installation
 After syncing the repository one must install the required packages. \